milosh-96/M96.ContentLocalization.ContentCulturePickerWidget/README.md

 Orchard Core provides a shape that renders languages/cultures dropdown.
 However, you need to modify your theme files to display it and also add some other configuration.

-This widget will do all of that and you can then add it wherever you like - theme zones, flow part, bag part...
+This widget will do all of that and you can then add it wherever you like - theme zones, flow part or anywhere else where widgets can be placed.

 ## Why
 If you just want to use a theme but you don't want to edit any templates than this is more than useful.
 Also, sometimes it's just easier to have a widget that can be moved around.